uetke/UUTrack/README.md

 * _View_: Houses everything related to visualization of data.
 View should communicate only through models to devices and should get the input from the user.
 Acquisition tasks should be performed in a different thread, in order not to block the GUI.
 A timer updates the GUI at constant intervals, while the acquisition can happen at a different rate.

+### General Functionalities to achieve ###

+* preparation

+	1. [x] live video for alignment and exposure settings
+	2. [x] selection of ROI
+	3. [ ] adjustment of mean/range min/max for grayscale viewer
+	4. [ ] selecting background correction option

+* tracking

+	1. [x] waterfall update
+	2. [ ] event counter (?)
+	3. [ ] timer (?)
+	4. [x] selecting particle of interest with cursor
+	5. [x] recording track
+	6. [ ] saving track (preferably on the screen) with flexible extra parameters (x,y,z,size,angle,intensity, etc vs time)
+	7. [x] live update of the track on screen
+	8. [ ] adjusting tracking parameters
+	9. [ ] calculating track properties such as D or other computation

+* electrophoresis

+	1. [ ] setting up function generator
+	2. [ ] programming waveforms such as ramps, etc
+	3. [ ] generating specific waveform based on tracking coordinates for feedback control

+* review

+	1.[ ]  possibility of reviewing a track on a separate screen